sundeepbassi/quizzy-movies/README.md

   Checked on w3c Markup Validation service and 2 errors were reported in no closing div tag on line 13.
 This was rectified and another validation test was conducted and there were no errors or warnings.

+  Checked on the W3C CSS validation service and I had to rectify 1 error.
+The test was repeated and it passed successfully.

   8.4 supported screens and browsers